 Table Of Contents

 As a long term traveler, I’ve always carried a headlamp and consider it one of the most essential items in my bag.
 I currently use the Petzl headlamp.
-If you’re a budget traveler, long term nomad, or round the world backpacker these are the five reasons you might consider carrying one with you.
+While it seems like a no-brainer to have a headlamp for hiking or camping excursions, they come in handy for a number of scenarios.

-As adventures nomads, our travels take us to exotic destinations all over the world.
-This also means a chance for power outages especially during rainy season when electricity can get cut.
+As adventure nomads, our travels take us to exotic destinations all over the world.
+This also means a chance for power outages, especially during rainy season when electricity can get cut.
 Never get caught in the dark without a headlamp.

 Travel tip: Wrap your headlamp around a full water bottle facing inwards for an illuminating effect in a dark room!

-This doesn’t apply to all long term travelers but some adventures will lead us to spend a night or two camping in the majestic wilderness.
-Keep your hands free and use a headlamp instead of a regular torch.
+- Camping: This doesn’t apply to all long-term travelers, but some adventures will lead us to spend a night or two camping in the majestic wilderness.
+Keep your hands free and use a headlamp instead of a regular flashlight.

-Every penny saved is a penny spent traveling so many long term travelers like myself have modest budgets.
+- Hostels: Every penny saved is a penny spent traveling, so many long term travelers like myself have modest budgets.
 Hostels are great to save cash and make new friends as a solo traveler or outgoing couple.
 Use a headlamp in your dorm when lights are out.

-What I love about backpackers and long term travelers is that we end up in beautiful off the beaten path locations but sometimes they’re a bit remote and electricity might be scarce.
+- Off-Grid Adventures: What I love about backpackers and long-term travelers is that we end up in beautiful, off-the-beaten-path locations, but sometimes they’re a bit remote and electricity might be scarce.
 A headlamp is an essential backpacking tool.

-When I’m sharing a room with others a reading headlamp can allow you to read without disturbing others.
+- Reading Light: When I’m sharing a room with others, a reading headlamp can allow me to read without disturbing others.

 Now that we’ve covered the top reasons to carry one, check out these picks for the best backpacking headlamp!